 With these educators, SCALE has developed edTPA assessments and is responsible for handbooks, rubrics, and scorer training materials, including benchmarks and training curriculum.
 AACTE and SCALE collaborate with the field to develop the resources that support educative implementation.
 Evaluation Systems group of Pearson provides the infrastructure needed to deliver assessment materials, including the electronic platform for candidate registration and submission, digital distribution of submissions to scorers, scoring services, and score reporting.

 The ESAs are distinctive, formative signature assignments embedded in coursework.
 They are mission-driven and reflect program-specific teaching philosophies or goals that contribute to the unique character of program graduates.
-For example, ESAs might include child case studies, planning instructional units, analyses of student work and observations of student teaching.
+For example, ESAs might include child case studies, instructional units, analyses of student work, and observations of student teaching.

 edTPA is a multiple measure support and assessment system that documents teaching and learning in a 3-5 day learning segment taught to one class of students. edTPA is subject-specific with 27 separate versions for Early Childhood, Elementary, Middle Childhood, and Secondary licensure areas.
 The specific records of practice (evidence) in the edTPA consist of authentic artifacts of teaching (lesson plans, unedited video clips of instruction, student work samples) and commentaries, which justify the professional judgments underlying the teaching and learning artifacts.